Parliamentary Ombudsman: Jurisdiction

 A complaint to the JO (Justitieombudsmannen) – or parliamentary ombudsman (Riksdagens ombudsmän), which is the official name of the institution – can be made by anybody who feels that an individual has been treated wrongly or unjustly by a public authority or an official employed by the civil service or local government.
 A person need not be a Swedish citizen or have reached a certain age to be able to lodge a complaint.

 However, the institution has no jurisdiction over the actions of members of the Riksdag, the Government or individual cabinet ministers, the Chancellor of Justice or members of county or municipal councils.
 Nor do newspapers, radio and television broadcasts, trade unions, banks, insurance companies, doctors in private practice, lawyers et al. come within the ambit of the ombudsmen.
 Other supervisory agencies exist for these areas, such as the Swedish Press Council (Pressens opinionsnämnd), the Financial Supervisory Authority (Finansinspektionen), the National Board of Health and Welfare (Socialstyrelsen) and the Swedish Bar Association (Sveriges advokatsamfund).

 An ombudsman is an individual elected by the Riksdag to ensure that courts of law and other agencies as well as the public officials they employ (and also anyone else whose work involves the exercise of public authority) comply with laws and statutes and fulfil their obligations in all other respects.
 An ombudsman is elected for a four-year period and can be re-elected.
 Although there is no formal requirement for an ombudsman to be a jurist, in practice all but the first have had legal training.

 In 1941 the stipulation that only men could be elected as ombudsmen was rescinded; since then, five women have been elected to the office.
 Today there are four ombudsmen, two women and two men.
 Each ombudsman has her or his own area of responsibility (supervisory area).
 One of the ombudsmen has the title of chief parliamentary ombudsman and is responsible for administration, deciding, for instance, which areas of responsibility are to be allocated to the other ombudsmen.
 However, the ombudsman cannot intervene in another ombudsman's inquiry or adjudication in any case within their ambit.
 Each ombudsman has a direct individual responsibility to the Riksdag for their actions.
 The Annual Report—which is one of the official publications of the Swedish Riksdag—is submitted to the Standing Committee on the Constitution, which then draws up its own written report and notifies the Riksdag.

 The ombudsmen's inquiries (supervision) are based on complaints from the general public, cases initiated by the ombudsmen themselves and on observations made during the course of inspections.
-Every year the parliamentary ombudsmen receives almost 5,000 complaints – of widely varying kinds.
+Every year the parliamentary ombudsmen receive almost 5,000 complaints – of widely varying kinds.
 Most of the ombudsmen's work consists of dealing with complaints.